• ABOUT US

 Europe Press Freedom Report: Situation in Georgia “deteriorated at an alarming rate” in 2025

 A total of 32 alerts concerning Georgia were submitted to the Platform in 2025, reflecting what the report describes as a broader dismantling of press freedom.
-The document cites institutional repression, politicised law enforcement, the capture of state institutions and public service media, and the erosion of effective checks and balances as key drivers of the decline.
+The document cites institutional repression, politicized law enforcement, the capture of state institutions and public service media, and the erosion of effective checks and balances as key drivers of the decline.

 One of the most prominent cases highlighted in the report is that of Mzia Amaglobeli, founder and director of the independent media outlets Batumelebi and Netgazeti.
-On August 6, 2025, following more than 200 days in pretrial detention and what the report describes as a highly politicised trial, Amaglobeli was sentenced to two years in prison.
-Since her arrest, both she and her media organisations have reportedly faced smear campaigns, degrading treatment and economic retaliation.
+On August 6, 2025, following more than 200 days in pretrial detention and what the report describes as a highly politicized trial, Amaglobeli was sentenced to two years in prison.
+Since her arrest, both she and her media organizations have reportedly faced smear campaigns, degrading treatment and economic retaliation.

 The report also points to arbitrary arrests of journalists.
 On November 3, 2025, Mediachecker journalist Ninia Kakabadze was detained on administrative charges of “blocking the road” while covering a rally.
 In October, Publika journalist Mamuka Mgaloblishvili was briefly detained on similar charges.